 KEYLOK2 Serial was developed for a leading chip manufacturer for use in an embedded system.
 With a 9-pin serial port, it was deployed with high-end platforms.
 A second customized version was later developed and embedded in telecom systems worldwide.

-Introduced in 2013, KEYLOK3 added much requested driverless capability to our KEYLOK2 device.
+KEYLOK3 added the much-requested driverless capability to our KEYLOK2 device.
 Cross-platform across Windows, Linux & Mac.